BBB seal

 The First Fourteen Disney Vacation Club Resorts

-The first fourteen Disney Vacation Club resorts operate like a group on their own when it comes to DVC resale.
+The original fourteen Disney Vacation Club resorts operate like a group on their own when it comes to DVC resale.
 That includes Disney’s Animal Kingdom Villas, Bay Lake Tower at Disney’s Contemporary Resort, Disney’s Beach Club Villas, Disney’s BoardWalk Villas, Boulder Ridge Villas at Disney’s Wilderness Lodge, Copper Creek Villas and Cabins at Disney’s Wilderness Lodge, The Villas at Disney’s Grand Floridian Resort, Disney’s Old Key West Resort, Disney’s Polynesian Villas & Bungalows, Disney’s Saratoga Springs Resort at Disney World.

 Over at Disneyland there is The Villas at Disney’s Grand Californian Hotel.
 There are also the following resorts that are located outside of Disney World: Disney’s Vero Beach Resort, Aulani, Disney Vacation Club Villas and Disney’s Hilton Head Island Resort.